-Earlier, at the conclusion of “bringing it all together with dashboards” post, you have learned how to use tableau’s performance in tableau desktop.
+Earlier, at the conclusion of the “bringing it all together with dashboards” post, you have learned how to use tableau’s performance in tableau desktop.
 There is also a discrete performance recorder that allows you to record and view information about tableau server performance at the workbook level.

-Prior to tableau version 8, this data had to be collected and scrutinized manually from log files or via a third party application that was created by interworks.
-The performance recorder basically generates a tableau workbook of your tableau workbook’s performance.
+Prior to tableau version 8, this data had to be collected and scrutinized manually from log files or via a third-party application that was created by interworks.
+The performance recorder basically generates a tableau workbook of your Tableau workbook’s performance.
 Information about the following events is captured and displayed visually:

 Figure 9.10 Enabling performance recording

 Performance recorder is disabled on the tableau server, by default.
 To use it you must enable it on a per-site basis.
 To activate the performance recorder on the server, navigate to the administration-sites page and check the site which you wish to enable.
 Click edit.
 In the edit site dialog, check the allow performance recording checkbox and click OK.
 Figure 9.10 shows the edit dialog box which is being properly checked.

 To use the performance recorder on a view you must affix the following code

 You can see a show performance recording command in the view status bar.
 Clicking this link will open a view that is generated from the recorded performance data.
 This view does not update automatically.
 To see the most current data, close and open the view again.
 The performance recording will continue capturing data about interactions with the view until the user navigates away or removes the string from the URL.
 Figure 9.11 displays an example of the information available in the performance recording summary display.

 Figure 9.11 A performance summary workbook